keboola/connection-docs/index.md

 or to watch a [short video](https://www.youtube.com/watch?v=g-VBfkV4xfc&t=62s), introducing all KBC components along with practical demonstrations of working with them.

 If you are already familiar with how KBC works, go directly to [connection.keboola.com](https://connection.keboola.com) and log in.
+We are available to provide [support](/management/support/) whenever needed.

 #### More to Read